 Thirty-three cities took part in this project, including four Canadian cities: Saanich (BC), Portage la Prairie (MB), Sherbrooke (QC), and Halifax (NS).
 The document Global Age-friendly Cities: A Guide (PDF Document) was published to share the reports of what makes a city age-friendly.

 In 2007, the Federal, Provincial, Territorial Age-Friendly Rural and Remote Communities Initiative used the same method as the WHO Global Age-Friendly Cities Project but focused on Canadian communities with populations under 5,000.
 In total, ten communities across eight provinces participated.
 These communities were:

 As a result of this initiative, in 2007 the Federal, Provincial and Territorial Ministers Responsible for Seniors endorsed the report Age-Friendly Rural and Remote Communities: A Guide reflecting Canadian views and circumstances.

-To date, eight provinces are promoting age-friendly community initiatives in Canada.
+To date, ten provinces are promoting age-friendly community initiatives in Canada.
 Visit the Web sites of these provinces to find out what is being done: